-Daisy studies flute with Susan Torke at The Royal Academy of Music Junior Department (JRAM) and was a Woodwind Category Finalist in BBC Young Musician 2020.
-Other accolades include: Grand Prix winner Odin International Music Competition, Gold Medal (with high distinction) Manhattan International Music Competition (ages 16-22), JRAM Senior Woodwind Prize, First Prize Flute Flight Worldwide Online Competition (18 and under), First Absolute Prize ISCART International Music Competition, First Prize Hastings Instrumental Concerto Competition and a prizewinner at the British Flute Society competitions 2017 (School Performer), 2018 (Young Performer).
+Daisy studies flute with Karen Jones at The Royal Academy of Music and was a Woodwind Category Finalist in BBC Young Musician 2020.
+She previously studied with Susan Torke at The Royal Academy of Music Junior Department (JRAM).
+Other accolades include: First Prize in the Alexander & Buono International Flute Competition, First Prize Flute Flight Worldwide Online Competition (18 and under), Second Prize Koechlin International Flute Competition, JRAM Senior Woodwind Prize, First Prize Chicago International Music Competition (Young Artist II), Grand Prix winner Odin International Music Competition, Gold Medal (with high distinction) Manhattan International Music Competition (ages 16-22), First Prize Hastings Instrumental Concerto Competition and a prizewinner at the British Flute Society competitions 2017 (School Performer), 2018 and 2021 (Young Performer).

-Daisy is currently principal flute of the Hastings Sinfonia and has played guest principal for the Sussex Concert Orchestra.
+Daisy is currently principal flute of the University of London Symphony Orchestra (ULSO), Hastings Sinfonia and has played guest principal for the Sussex Concert Orchestra.
 Daisy has played principal flute in JRAM’s Classical Orchestra, Sinfonia and Symphony Orchestra and for Opera South East as well as playing for Battle Light Opera.
 In 2014, Daisy played under the baton of Edward Gardner with the Barbican Young Orchestra and prior to joining NYO she played principal flute as a member of the National Children’s Orchestra (2012-2017) where she was also a Director of Music Scholar and a Leverhulme Scholar.
-In 2018, Daisy was appointed principal flute for the International Composers Festival Orchestra, conducted by John Andrews and is thrilled to have been appointed Junior Ambassador for the 2022 Festival.
+In 2018, Daisy was appointed principal flute for the International Composers Festival Orchestra, conducted by John Andrews and is thrilled to have been appointed Principal Flute as well as Junior Ambassador for the 2022 Festival.

 An avid composer, Daisy won the Royal Opera House London Fanfare competition in 2016 with her composition ‘Funfair in Sea’ which was recorded by the Royal Opera House Orchestra, conducted by Antonio Pappano and played throughout the 2016/2017 season in Covent Garden, letting people know when to take their seats.

 Daisy is keen to raise awareness of Classical music, and the importance of team-work and a sense of community through music-making.
 Daisy has been involved in various outreach projects with JRAM, NYO Inspire and the Hastings Sinfonia.
 For NYO Inspire, Daisy has created and led workshops for other young musicians and has organised fundraising concerts.
-In 2020, Daisy was nominated for the Fitter Stronger ‘Recharge Award’ for Music.
+In 2020, Daisy was awarded the Fitter Stronger ‘Recharge Award’ for Music outreach.

 Daisy has a strong interest in yoga and meditation and also takes part in regular Alexander technique classes.
-She recently spoke on the Young Persons’s Panel for the Alexander in Education Conference.
+She recently spoke on the Young Persons Panel for the Alexander in Education Conference.